NXT Deadline (2024): Preliminary matches

 In the second match, Lola Vice took on Jaida Parker in an NXT Underground match.
 During the match, Parker attacked Vice's belt to her wrist and sent Vice into the ring post.
 Parker then performed a Samoan Drop on Vice.
 Parker grabbed a brick, but Vice performed a kick on Parker and applied a rear-naked choke.
 Vice performed a suplex on Parker and went for the brick, but Parker performed a suplex on Vice.
 As Parker went for the brick, Vice performed a backfist and applied the Anaconda Vice on Parker, who passed out, thus Vice won the match.

 After that, Nathan Frazer and Axiom defended the NXT Tag Team Championship against Tavion Heights and Myles Borne.
 During the match, Bronco Nima and Lucien Price showed up at ringside.
 Heights performed a belly-to-belly suplex on Frazer onto Nima and Price, who were then ejected from ringside.
 Frazer performed a 450 splash on Heights for a nearfall.
 Axiom performed a Spanish Fly on Borne followed by a Phoenix Splash by Frazer, but Heights broke up the pin.
 In the end, Axiom performed a destroyer on Heights and pinned Borne with an inside cradle to retain the title.

 In the penultimate match, Trick Williams defended the NXT Championship against Ridge Holland.
 During the match, Holland attempted a top-rope splash, but Williams moved out of the way and performed a spin kick for a nearfall.
 Williams ended up getting his head stuck between the top and middle ropes until he was freed by referees.
 In the end, Holland performed a DDT on Williams for a nearfall.
 Holland attempted a destroyer, but Williams countered it into a roll-up for a nearfall.
 Williams then performed the Trick Kick and the Trick Shot to retain the title.

 Main event

 The main event was the women's Iron Survivor Challenge.
 Giulia and Wren Sinclair started the match.
 Sol Ruca entered third.
 Giulia performed a Northern Lights Bomb on Sinclair to score her first point.
 Zaria entered fourth.
 Ruca performed the Sol Snatcher on Zaria for a nearfall and on Sinclair to score her first point.
-Afterwards, Ruca and Zaria powerbombed Zaria through the announce table.
+Afterwards, Ruca and Giulia powerbombed Zaria through the announce table.
 The final entrant was Stephanie Vaquer.
 Zaria pinned Giulia with an F-6 to score her first point.
 Vaquer pinned Sinclair with a victory roll to score her first point.
 Upon leaving the penalty box, Sinclair pinned Ruca with a roll-up to score her first point.
 In the end, Giulia pinned Zaria following a knee strike to bring herself in the lead with two points.
 Vaquer attempted two pinning combinations on Giulia before the time expired, meaning Giulia won the match.